-- In June 2018, the Department of Public Service ("DPS") management and operations audit made 49 recommendations (the "Audit Recommendations") to LIPA or PSEG Long Island. - DPS directed LIPA Internal Audit to: - Evaluate progress on all 49 DPS-approved implementation plans; - Document completion of plans and those still in progress; - Highlight any revisions to completion targets; and - Report on the status to the LIPA Board of Trustees at least annually.
+- In June 2018, the Department of Public Service (DPS) management and operations audit made 49 recommendations (the "audit recommendations") to LIPA or PSEG Long Island. - DPS directed LIPA Internal Audit to: - Evaluate progress on all 49 DPS-approved implementation plans; - Document completion of plans and those still in progress; - Highlight any revisions to completion targets; and - Report on the status to the LIPA Board of Trustees at least annually.

-IMPLEMENTATION PROGRESS SINCE OCTOBER 24, 2018
+IMPLEMENTATION PROGRESS SINCE 2018

-- Of the 49 Audit Recommendations, LIPA's Internal Audit department has tested 39.
-During 2021, LIPA deemed 3 of the 39 to remain In-Progress. - Once the remaining 13 Audit Recommendations are deemed completed, LIPA Internal Audit will test that determination. - Since 2018, LIPA has performed other work, including oversight projects, internal audits, and work stemming from Tropical Storm Isaias, and determined that additional improvement is still needed for the following key Audit Recommendations:
+- Of the 49 audit recommendations, LIPA's Internal Audit department has tested 40, and 9 remain in-progress. - Once the remaining 9 audit recommendations are deemed completed, LIPA Internal Audit will test that determination. - Since 2018, LIPA has performed other work, including oversight projects, internal audits, and work stemming from Tropical Storm Isaias, and determined that additional improvement is still needed for the following key audit recommendations:

-Asset Management Emergency Storm Training Capital Project Estimating Workforce Management
+Asset Management Emergency Storm Training Workforce Management Capital Project Outreach

-LIPA's Board of Trustees has adopted recommendations for improvement in these areas and PSEG Long Island will be required to implement those recommendations.
+LIPA's Board of Trustees has adopted recommendations for improvement in these areas, and PSEG Long Island is required to implement those recommendations.